 2026 Dates:

-The Mable Dodge Luhan House is not accessible for people with limited mobility.
-Please contact me directly with questions.
+The Mable Dodge Luhan House and grounds are not accessible for people with limited mobility.
+More information.
+And several of our site visits include walking on uneven terrain and using steps.
+Also note that the altitude is 7000 feet.
+Please contact me directly if you have questions.

 Georgia O'Keeffe, White Shell with Red, 1938, Art Institute of Chicago.